 The Objectives of Factor Analysis

-This overall objective can be broken down into four smaller objectives:
+The overall objective of factor analysis can be broken down into four smaller objectives:

 - To definitively understand how many factors are needed to explain common themes amongst a given set of variables.